jmoliugp/evently/README.md

  # 🌐 Full Stack Next.js 14 Events App

 ## Overview 🔎

-Welcome to the Full Stack Next.js 14 MERN Events App repository.
-This application employs the MERN stack (MongoDB, Express.js, React.js, Node.js) 🚀 integrated with Stripe for payment processing 💳, and uses TypeScript and Tailwind CSS.
-For authentication, we use Clerk 🔐, and for file management, we utilize `uploadthing`.
-Prisma is our ORM for efficient database interactions 💾.
+Welcome to the Full Stack Next.js 14 Events App repository.
+This application is built using Next.js, leveraging server actions for efficient backend processing within the same framework used for the frontend.
+It utilizes MongoDB with Prisma as the ORM, allowing for seamless data handling and complex queries with ease.
+The app integrates Stripe for secure payment processing 💳 and uses TypeScript and Tailwind CSS for a type-safe, responsive design.
+Authentication is managed with Clerk 🔐, and file uploads are handled through uploadthing.

 ## Features 🌟